The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients

 Moreover, while $\cb_0(X,w,R)$ may vary with $R$, we always have

 so $(X,w,R)$ is a good coboundary expander whenever $(X,w)$ is a good expander (Corollary~\ref{CR:different-groups}).

-That said, the goal of this paper is to establish lower bounds on the $0$-dimensional coboundary expansion w.r.t.\ even more general coefficient systems, called \emph{sheaves}; this problem was not previously studied.
-Exploring such generalized coefficient systems has implications to \emph{locally testable codes} that we explain later on.
-Our results give rise to new examples of locally testable codes, although with poor rate, and are also used in \cite{First_2021_sheaves_on_complexes_preprint}\footnote{ Our paper \cite{First_2021_sheaves_on_complexes_preprint} will be subsumed by other papers featuring stronger results. } for constructing good locally testable codes in an indirect manner.
+That said, the goal of this paper is to establish lower bounds on the $0$-dimensional coboundary expansion w.r.t.\ even more general coefficient systems, called \emph{sheaves}.
+Beside the independent interest in allowing more flexible coefficient systems, coboundary expansion of sheaves has implications to coding theory that we explain later in this introduction.
+Briefly, as shown in \cite{First_2024_cosyst_exp_posets_preprint} (see also \cite{First_2024_cosyst_exp_posets_stoc}), sheaves with good coboundary expansion are an important ingredient in constructing good \emph{cosystolic expanders}, which in turn give rise to \emph{locally testable codes}.
+Our results here are specifically needed in \cite[\S9--10]{First_2023_sheaves_on_complexes_preprint}\footnote{ Section~1--8 of \cite{First_2023_sheaves_on_complexes_preprint} are now subsumed by \cite{First_2024_cosyst_exp_posets_preprint}.
+The remaining sections of \cite{First_2023_sheaves_on_complexes_preprint} are planned to be subsumed by future work featuring stronger results. } for this purpose.